ajiwnl/ajiwnl/README.md

 University of Cebu - Lapu-lapu and Mandaue Campus, 2019

 ## Certifications and Seminars Attended
+- **11th Topcit Philippines – A performance-evaluation-centered test to assess the basic competencies of IT specialists and software developers working the IT industry**

 - **ICT Congress 2024 – A Decade of Transformation Through Collaboration, Camaraderie and Synergies** – University of Cebu – College of Computer Studies, 2024

-- **ICT Student Congress Cebu 2024 – Navigating the Digital Frontier: Trust, Twins, and Wellness in the Digital** –Cebu Institute of Technology – College of Computer Studies, 2024
+- **ICT Student Congress Cebu 2024 – Navigating the Digital Frontier: Trust, Twins, and Wellness in the Digital**

+   Cebu Institute of Technology – College of Computer Studies, 2024

-- **ICT Congress 2023 – Leading the Charge in Disruptive Innovation** – University of Cebu – College of Computer Studies, 2023
+- **ICT Congress 2023 – Leading the Charge in Disruptive Innovation**

+   University of Cebu – College of Computer Studies, 2023

-- **ICT Congress 2022 – Embracing AI Synergies, Shaping today’s Gen Zs** – University of Cebu – College of Computer Studies, 2022
+- **ICT Congress 2022 – Embracing AI Synergies, Shaping today’s Gen Zs**

+  University of Cebu – College of Computer Studies, 2022

-- **Implementing DevOps Practice in Today’s IT Landscape** – C3P-ITC Webinar 4.0/CNAP Core Council of the Philippines , 2021
+- **Implementing DevOps Practice in Today’s IT Landscape**

+  C3P-ITC Webinar 4.0/CNAP Core Council of the Philippines , 2021

-- **Internet of Things in the Age of Disruption – Privacy Issue** – C3P-ITC Webinar 4.0/CNAP Core Council of the Philippines , 2020
+- **Internet of Things in the Age of Disruption – Privacy Issue**

+  C3P-ITC Webinar 4.0/CNAP Core Council of the Philippines , 2020